11/15/22 11:59 PM

-Grants to Oregon nonprofit organizations and municipal, state, and federal government agencies to enhance recreational trails throughout the State.
+Grants to Oregon nonprofit organizations, government agencies, and tribal governments to enhance public recreational areas and facilities.
 Applicants must submit an LOI prior to submitting a full proposal.
 Funding is intended to support the creation, expansion, and improvement of both pedestrian and motorized trails that are accessible to the public and designed for recreational purposes.

-RTP grant funding is available to enhance trail opportunities by achieving results that would not otherwise be possible.
+The intent for RTP grant funding is to enhance trail opportunities by achieving results that would not otherwise be possible.
 RTP grants are for projects that are primarily recreational in nature, rather than serving a more utilitarian transportation function.
-RTP grants typically fund on-the-ground projects, while limited funds are available for educational or trail assessment components.
-Permissible uses include:
+RTP grants typically fund on-the-ground projects, while limited funds are available for educational or trail assessment components (policies 2.3-2.3C).

 Grant Term: Approximately two years, as specified in a grant agreement.